Seniors and Gambling

 How common are gambling problems among seniors?

 Older people are the lifeblood of the gambling industry.
 And as gambling opportunities explode around the country, more and more seniors are catching the bug.
-A survey of over 6,500 older people in the Omaha, Nebraska, area (where three relatively new riverboat casinos now float) found that going to casinos was their second favorite activity, after bingo.
+One study found that seniors 65 and over preferred gambling and bingo to movies, lunches, and other social activities, according to the Northstar Alliance for Problem Gambling.

 What increases the risk of a gambling problem?